-After some time trying to turn from the faces, Dan managed to move his toes.
+After some time trying to turn from the faces Dan managed to move his toes.
 He barely tensed them to preserve the flatness of his blankets.
 Monsters could sense movement, he knew, and the subtlest disturbance in his blankets would alert them.
-So he lay like this, struggling to control his body yet unwilling to make a move which would get him gobbled.
+So he lay struggling to control his body yet unwilling to make a move which would get him gobbled.

 Dan tried to shout but only twitched with all his arms and legs, shaking off the paralysis of sleep.
 He breathlessly watched the creature slink up to him.
 It exhaled moistly on his neck and dug its claws into the blankets.
 Four fangs filled its face.
 “Oh,” said Dan.
 “Hi, Django.”

 Now adjusted to the darkness, Dan realized the watching faces were his stuffed toys lined up on shelves and cabinets.
 Their matte-black eyes looked lifelike in the dark.
 “Django, help me,” said Dan.
 “I need to go to my parents’ room, okay?
 Can you lead me through the hall?”